BryanHafidz/Reforestation/README.md

-## I used to work in a shoe recycling shop.
-It was sole destroying.
+## I wouldn't buy anything with velcro.
+It's a total rip-off.